 Learned Optimism by Martin Seligman

-Pali Cannon (Sutta Pitaka plus):
+Pali Canon (Sutta Pitaka plus):

 (These can be hard to read without more background and because they're so ancient.
 The Nikayas are longer books with many sutras in them.
 You can access them online too.)

-Dhamapada (Some people recommend your start here.)
+Dhamapada (Some people recommend your start here, this is where I began reading the Pali Canon.)

 Majjhima Nikaya